hawleyfarm/hawleyfarm.github.com/content/booking.md

 +++
 # Booking

-**For all bookings, if Government action concerning Covid 19 (LOCK DOWNS) results in you being prevented from travelling we will REFUND ALL monies paid.**

 Please see the booking form below, click on the BRIGHT GREEN BOX.
 The calendar below this is only a guide as to what is available.